 - You might not want sensitive images received on iMessage to appear inside the Photos app.

-How to disable iMessage photos from saving to iPhone Photos app
+How to disable iMessage photos from saving to the iPhone Photos app

 Here’s how to stop all images and videos you receive via iMessage from saving and showing up automatically in the Photos app: